 If every piece of representational sculpture owned by New York City were sold off and removed, I’d miss a hell of a lot.
 But I don’t need the government’s help to remind me who my heroes are.
 I might even enjoy the portrait sculptures of my heroes more if I didn’t have to dodge skateboarders, political demonstrators and traffic jams to visit them.

-- This essay is available as a printable PDF: feel free to share!
+- This essay is available as a printable PDF and as a video: feel free to share!
 Guest posts on this subject: G.A.
 Mudge, Zenos Frudakis and Quent Cordair, Francis Morrone.
+You can also reach these by clicking Sculpture Controversy in the Obsessions cloud.

 - The report of the Mayoral Advisory Commission on City Art, Monuments, and Markers is available at www1.nyc.gov/assets/